cjeong1021/EID101/SPOTRA/Analysis/KickstarterNotes.md

-# Kickstarter Tips
+# Pre KickStarter Research

+5th December 2015

-A project page with a video and description that clearly describe the story behind your project
+Clearly Describe the story behind your project.

 Imaine explaining your project to a friend.
 How to show that you are serious, prepared, and capable of doing a great job?